Babilinx/zoc/README.md

 ```

 ### Inlinable modifier
 Inlinable block are inlined where they are called.
-This is usefull for base blocks like `+` for maximum speed, and space gain.
+This is useful for base blocks like `+` for maximum speed, and space gain.

 Inlinable blocks adds a `<` to the wanted block syntax.
 ```